Laser Hair Removal Treatments

 Unwanted and excess hair can be a problem for men and women, but is easily treated with laser hair removal, Elos or IPL.

-Whether it is bikini line, underarm, chin, upper lip or shoulder and back we have permanent laser hair reduction that works.
+Whether it is bikini line, underarm, chin, upper lip or shoulder and back we have effective long term laser hair reduction that works.
 Excessive hair growth, also called ‘hirsutism’ can occur in both men and women, but is more noticed in women.
-Palm Clinic offers permanent hair reduction using state-of-the-art equipment like Coolglide Excel Laser, IPL and Elos Aurora.
+Palm Clinic offers effective long term hair reduction using state-of-the-art equipment like Coolglide Excel Laser, IPL and Elos Aurora.

 A free consultation with our laser nurses; Anita Todd and Rachael Murray will take you through the procedure and give you a treatment plan with costs for laser hair removal.